CHOOSE your TURTLENECK wisely – (Very) Well Dressed #5

 Hi, it's Nicolò, here we go again for an episode of Très Bien Habillé, the weekly video to be well rolled ...

-Uh no, well undermined.
+Uh no, well dressed.

 1. The magic of the turtleneck